Need help with year end? We have resources for you! Check out ACS Year End to watch webinar recordings and browse step-by-step help guides.

 After closing the year, you can still post transactions to the previous year and print reports for those transactions.
 You must, however, select the Allow posting to prior periods option in General Ledger Setup.

-For modules that do not have year-end procedures, the last month of the year is no different than any other month of the year.
+For areas without year-end procedures, the last month of the year is no different than any other month of the year.
 After you close the month, you can begin posting to the new month immediately.
-Although modules such Accounts Payable and Payroll do not have a special year-end closing, you still need to print year-end forms such as 1099 and W-2.
+Although Accounts Payable and Payroll do not have a special year-end closing, you still need to print year-end forms such as 1099 and W-2.

 Make sure to back up your data frequently.
 You can make backups to different media, such as CD, flash drive, hard drive, or network drive.
 If you encounter problems that require you to restore data, your backups can save duplication of work.